 note that with the exception of PIT little information is available on the compatibility of the various mutation testing systems and mocking frameworks.
 Most mocking systems are implemented with dynamic proxies or custom class loaders, and will probably work across all the mutation testing sytems.
 The exceptions are Powermock and JMockit where issues might be encountered.

 |javaLanche||N||N||N||?||?||?||?||N 8.||!
 9.|

 Of the systems listed, the only three that seem suitable for any serious use in real projects are PIT, Jumble and Javalanche.

-Jumble is the most mature of the three projects, and is the only one to offer support for versions of Java prior to 1.5.
+Jumble is the only one to offer support for versions of Java prior to 1.5.
 It is however slower and less sophisticated than the two coverage based systems and is unable to provide a view on the effectiveness of a whole test suite.
 Documentation is limited, but support is available via a mailing list.

 Javalanche is less mature than Jumble, and currently does not integrate with any of the main build tools.
 It is unclear what support is available, and documentation is limited.
 It does however provide the unique feature of equivalent mutation detection.
 This comes with a high computational cost, but would be the least time consuming approach if you have a large number of surviving mutants and a requirement to categorize each one.

 Although PIT is the most recent of the three projects it is actively developed and releases frequently, making it more mature than the other projects that seem to have had little attention after their initial release.

 Support is available via a google group and documentation is the strongest of the three.
 PIT integrates with both the major build systems - it is the only project to provide a Maven plugin.
 PIT is the only option for TestNG users, and also the only system to have no known issues with any of the major mocking frameworks.
 It also offers the unique feature of incremental analysis.